luisnicg/Dynamic-Dependent-Select-Box-in-Drupal/README.md

-Dynamic-Dependent-Select-Box-in-Drupal
+Dynamic Dependent Select Box using Dropkick plugin and Ajax Drupal
 ======================================

-Dynamic Dependent Select Box using Dropkick plugin and Ajax Drupal
+In documentation process ...